EAAMO/conference2025/content/eaamo_at_a_glance_24/index.md

 ACM EAAMO ‘24 also included a **[Doctoral Consortium](https://conference2024.eaamo.org/cfp/doctoral-consortium/)**, which provided an essential space for emerging scholars to present their work, receive feedback, and connect with mentors and peers.
 In addition, the conference hosted a **[Panel Discussion](https://conference2024.eaamo.org/jpal/)**, organized in partnership with the Abdul Latif Jameel Poverty Action Lab (JPAL), bringing together academics and policymakers to bridge the gap between research and implementation.

-Another notable highlight is the **[EAAMO Bridges](https://bridges.eaamo.org/)** session that focused on presenting working group of academics and practitioners that discusses strategies to design algorithmic systems and allocation methods that center the lived experiences and interests of marginalized groups
+Another notable highlight is the **[EAAMO Bridges](https://bridges.eaamo.org/)** session that focused on presenting working group of academics and practitioners that discusses strategies to design algorithmic systems and allocation methods that center the lived experiences and interests of marginalized groups.

 <p align="center">
     <img src="imgs/PXL_20241030_152059286.MP.jpg" alt="EAAMO Bridges - Decolonisation of STEM Curriculum" width="600"/>